 4. Skim foam off top.

-5. Cover and simmer for about 6 hours, or until chickpeas are very tender.
+5. Cover and simmer for 1 hour, or until chickpeas are tender.

 5. Drain and use in salads, stews, curries or hamburger patties.